martijnvogten/pojoquery/README.md

 	WHERE article.id=?
 	ORDER BY comments.submitdate

-Note that PojoQuery 'guesses' names of linkfields using the default strategy [tablename]_id (you can use annotations to override field and table names at any time).
+Note that PojoQuery 'guesses' names of linkfields using the default strategy [linkfield]_id (you can use annotations to override field and table names at any time).

 ### No lazy loading: views!